gptscript-ai/gptscript/docs/docs/03-tools/02-authoring.md

 ## Quickstart

 This is a guide for writing portable tools for GPTScript.
-The supported languages currently are Python, NodeJS, and Go.
-This guide uses Python but you can see documentation for the other language below.
+The supported languages currently are Python, Node.js, and Go.
+This guide uses Python, but you can see documentation for the other language below.

 ### 1. Write the code